sagefy/sagefy/CONTRIBUTING.md

 Issues
 ------

+- For feature requests, consider adding it to [UserVoice](http://sagefy.uservoice.com/) instead.
+On UserVoice, the feature can be discussed and prioritized more easily.
 - Please search the existing issues before submitting.
 This helps us reduce effort and prioritize.
-- For bug reports, to make the process as smooth as possible, please provide:
-    - Step-by-step how to reproduce.
+- Please provide step-by-step how to reproduce.
-    - Screenshots.
+- Please provide screenshots, as available.
-    - Logs, as available.
+- Please provide logs, as available.
-- For feature requests, consider adding it to [UserVoice](http://sagefy.uservoice.com/) instead.
-On UserVoice, the feature can be discussed and prioritized more easily.

 Pull Request Checklist
 ----------------------

-Before you raise a pull request to Sagefy, please review the terms in the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
-If you do not agree to these terms, do not raise a pull request.

 For each pull request:

-- Pass the linters, as documented below.
+- Review and agree to release the code under the terms in the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
-- Pass existing automated tests.
+- Pass the linters and existing automated tests.
 - Document each function.
 - Follow the code styleguide, as documented below.
 - Write at least one test per function.